kstenerud/concise-encoding/ce-structure.md

 #### Area/Location

 Area/location is the more human-readable method, but might not be precise enough for certain applications.
 Time zones are partitioned into areas containing locations, and are written in the form `Area/Location`.
 These areas and locations are specified in the [IANA time zone database](https://www.iana.org/time-zones).
-Area/Location timezones have a minimum length of 1 character and a maximum length of 127 **bytes** (not characters).
+Area/Location timezones have a minimum length of 1 byte and a maximum length of 127 bytes (not characters).
 They are also case-sensitive because they tend to be implemented that way on most platforms.

 **Note**: Some older IANA time zones (mostly deprecated ones) don't follow the `Area/Location` format (for example `MST`, `PST8PDT`).
 These **MUST** be supported.